-Industry practice is to evaluate real estate properties in part based on FFO, NOI and comparable property NOI.
+Industry practice is to evaluate real estate properties in part based on FFO, diluted FFO per share, NOI and comparable property NOI.
 We believe that these non-GAAP measures are helpful to investors because they are widely recognized measures of the performance of REITs and provide a relevant basis for comparison among REITs.
 We also use these measures internally to measure the operating performance of our portfolio.